shakebugs/shake-docs/docs/react/configuration-and-data/auto-attach-files.md

 If you initialize it this way, the filename shown on your Shake dashboard will be determined automatically from the passed file's name.

-To define which files will be uploaded when a user reports a ticket, you must call the `onPrepareData` method, overriding the `attachedFiles` method inside, as shown in the example below.
+To define which files will be uploaded when a user reports a ticket, you must call the `setShakeReportData` method, overriding the `attachedFiles` method inside, as shown in the example below.

 ```javascript title="App.js"